kartikra/assumerole/README.md

 You may be prompted to pass your MFA code if its required

-By default, the tokens returned are cached under the folder ```~/.aws/cached_tokens``` Only if the token has expired, will new tokens be requested from AWS You can also find a history of all successful commands in the file ```~/.aws/assume_role_history```
+By default, the tokens returned are cached under the folder ```~/.aws/cached_tokens``` Only if the token has expired, will new tokens be requested from AWS.
+You can also find a history of all successful commands in the file ```~/.aws/assume_role_history```

 In case you do not want to use your cached tokens use the optional refresh parameter